scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 * Advanced Users - API driven workflow with CI/CD pipeline
 * Centralized Terraform state management

+???
+**Terraform enterprise also provides safe and secure storage for your state files.
+Instead of having that important state file stored on someone's laptop, now it is safely stored in the Terraform Enterprise application.
+Only those who need access to the state file can see it, and it is protected from being overwritten or corrupted.**

 ---
 name: why-tfe-5
 Terraform Enterprise